WorldHealthOrganization/app/docs/ROADMAP.md

 ### v1.0

-**Goal:** Match or exceed the existing functionality in the WHO WhatsApp Bot presented idiomatically with native look-and-feel, with dynamically-updatable content localized to at least one other language besides English and ability to deliver push notifications to users.
+**Goal:** Match or exceed the existing content in the WHO WhatsApp Bot presented idiomatically with native look-and-feel, with dynamically-updatable content localized to at least one other language besides English and ability to deliver push notifications to users.

-**Target Date:** Monday, March 30, 2020 - app store submission by EOD PDT
+**Target Date:** Monday, March 30, 2020 - transmission of app to WHO team for app store submission by EOD PDT

 **GitHub Milestone:** https://github.com/WorldHealthOrganization/app/milestone/4